About the Community Benefit State Law Profiles

 The Hilltop Institute's Community Benefit State Law Profiles (Profiles) present a comprehensive analysis of each state's community benefit landscape as defined by its laws, regulations, tax exemptions, and, in some cases, policies and activities of state executive agencies.
 The Profiles organize these state-level legal frameworks by the major categories of federal community benefit requirements found in §9007 of the Affordable Care Act (ACA), §501(r) of the Internal Revenue Code.
 As state policymakers and community stakeholders assess their state's community benefit landscape in the wake of national health reform, the Profiles provide a needed contextual basis for consideration of these policies against those of other states and federal community benefit benchmarks.

-The material on this page has been combined with all 50 state profiles in a compilation document that can be accessed here.
+The material on this page has been combined with all 50 state Profiles, a snapshot of the comparison table, and a brief summary of notable changes in a compilation document.

 The Hilltop Institute’s Hospital Community Benefit Program thanks the Network for Public Health Law for providing essential collaborative research support for the project.